What is Bitcoin? How does Bitcoin Work? How to buy Bitcoin?

 All the Bitcoin networks are dependant upon a shared public ledger which is commonly known as blockchain in the community.
 Each and every successful transaction using bitcoins are included in this ledger for the purpose of calculating spendable balances and to keep track of new transactions.

-Every confirmed transaction of the spender needs to be verified for the sake of duplicacy and concurrency.
+Every confirmed transaction of the sender needs to be verified for the sake of duplicacy and concurrency.
 So, it is recorded with integrity and sequential order which are imposed using cryptography for the greater security.

 Transactions (Private keys)